Tap to Read ➤

 Your browser doesn't support HTML5 video.

-Almost two-third of the population is located in Africa, and the rest is distributed in Spain, Iran, Oman, Afghanistan, Yemen, and Southern Asia (India, Pakistan).
+Majority in Africa, rest in Spain, Iran, Oman, Afghanistan, Yemen, and Southern Asia.

 Lesser Flamingos are the most numerous of all the species.
 In Africa, they are primarily sighted at Lake Natron, in Tanzania, at Etosha pan in Kalahari basin, situated north of Namibia, the Makgadikgadi Pan in Northeastern Botswana, and Kamfers Dam in Kimberley, South Africa.
 In Northwestern India, its home is in the Zinzuwadia and Purabcheria salt pans.